doctorandrewbrown/community-appliances/README.md

 - As a user with an account I want the option to make a volunteer profile linked to my account, in order to volunteer with the charity

 ### Managing the Store (Admin User)
 The store admin needs access to order details in the database in order to fullfil customer orders.
-Additionally, the admin user needs to manage user accounts and user and volunteer profiles.
+Additionally, the admin user needs to manage user accounts and user profiles and volunteer profiles.
+These actions are currently performed via the Django admin panel.
 The admin also needs to be able to add and remove products, and edit product details.
-These actions are performed via the Django admin panel.
+The later actions can be performed via the Django admin panel but the app provides a more user-friendly interface for store owners to add and edit products in the store database without going through the Django admin panel.

 - As an admin user I want full CRUD functionality for all models in the application database.
+- As an admin user I want a user-friendly interface for adding new products and editing products in the store.

 ### User Messaging